Each type of meat that can be eaten has a different sustainability footprint.

 In general, vegetarian type diets might use less land than heavily processed or meat based diets.

-There are different types of land – arable vs grazing land for example – so the type of land being used should be specified, as some are more scarce than others.
+There are different types of agricultural land – arable vs grazing land for example – so the type of land being used should be specified, as some are more scarce than others.

 Food Waste